 Although the data are too limited to make definite recommendations, eggs from pasture-raised chickens might be a very potent source of folate, and sprouting your legumes or buying them sprouted may cut the amount you need to eat by 75 percent.

-If you expect to have difficulty meeting these targets, I recommend taking one or two capsules of Jarrow Methylfolate on each day where you are unable to meet the folate requirement from food.
+If you expect to have difficulty meeting these targets, I would take Jarrow Methylfolate on each day where you are unable to meet the folate requirement from food.
 (If you join the CMJ Masterpass, you will have access to a storefront where you have a permanent 35% discount on this and all other available Jarrow products.
 Use the code MTHFR for 10% off the Masterpass membership fee.)

 - 4-8 grams of liver.

 - 12 ounces of meat, poultry, or fish.